jersou/deno-shell-stream/README.md

 - `sort()` : transform the stream, sort the stream.
 - `uniq()` : transform the stream, keep only lines that are different from previous line.
+- `fetch(url?: string, init?: RequestInit)` : fetch the url if present or each line of input stream.
 - `grepo(regex: RegExp | string)`: alias of grep() with opt :
   `{ onlyMatching: true }`.
 - `pipe(...operators: OperatorFunc[])` : [see bellow "Pipe chapter"](#Pipe).